skyssolutions/lynxchan/Readme.md

 * [ffmpeg](https://www.ffmpeg.org/) if videoThumb setting is enabled.
 Requires zlib-devel on centOS.
 * [A front-end](https://github.com/lleaff/LynxChanFront) that must either be placed on the src/fe directory or have it's absolute path set on the general.json file.
 Read the readme.md on src/be for more information about how to configure the path for the front-end.

+# Automatic install
+1. Required: run the script `aux/setup.sh` that will prompt for the install of a front-end, default settings and libraries.
+2. Optional: run the script `aux/root-setup.sh` that will prompt for the install of a command using a soft-link to `src/be/boot.js`.
+This script must be run as root.
+It will also try to install a service if you provide the argument `systemd` or `upstart` and have an user called `iojs`.

-# Install
+# Manual install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 There is also a directory called settings.example with a set of functional settings.
-2. Create the user `iojs` on the system and make sure he has access to the `src/be` directory and the designed front-end directory.
-3. Run `aux/setup.sh` as root.
-Optionally add either the argument `upstart` or `systemd` to install a service to act as a daemon using the `iojs` user.

-# Dependencies
-Browse to `src/be` and run `npm install`.
+2. Browse to `src/be` and run `npm install`.
-There are about a half-dozen.
-They are defined in the `package.json` file, so you don't have to worry with details.
+3. Clone a front-end to the `src/fe` directory or clone to anywhere and set it's correct location on `src/be/settings/general.json`.

 # Running
-You can either run the `lynxchan` command or start the `lynxchan` service.
+You can either run the `lynxchan` command or start the `lynxchan` service if you ran the `aux/root-setup.sh` script.
 You could just run the `src/be/boot.js` file.
-Install is optional.
 Run ``` sudo setcap 'cap_net_bind_service=+ep' `which iojs` ``` to be able to run it on port 80 without root access.

 # Documentation
 As in many things, I am very anal about documentation.